tylertitsworth/5th-age-srd/Classes/Commander.md

 **Cost:** 1 command point

-**Target:** One nearby non-human ally using a once-per-battle racial power (on the ally's turn)
+**Target:** One nearby non-human ally using a once-per-battle species power (on the ally's turn)

 **Effect:** Roll a d20.
-On a 11+, the target doesn't expend the use of its racial power and can use it again later this battle.
+On a 11+, the target doesn't expend the use of its species power and can use it again later this battle.

 ## 3rd Level Tactics